Approach

 4 weeks

-The Control Layer on top: what is stuck, what the next action is, who approves.
-AI proposes, your team decides.
-We build until the team actually works in it, not until the demo went well.
+The Control Layer on top: what is stuck, what depends on it, and which response fits.
+Routine work may run automatically within rules; exceptions reach the right owner with context.
+We build until the team uses it, not until the demo looks good.

 You keep